Psylence0609/PCAM/README.md

  - Run the Demo.ipynb file
  - Set the *filename_without_extension* variable to the Model name like "Model*-Variant*" to load a model
+ - Download the cleansed data from: .
+Paste the data in current foler where *Demo.ipynb* is present.
+The path of the data should be *Data/x-test.npy*.